supposedly/dialect-museum/README.md

 And that's it!
-It's not that much of a timesave for only two forms like `/həː/` and `/həɹ/`, sure, but remember that one of our original plans was to expand our operations to all sorts of different English accents worldwide.
+It's not that much of a timesave for only two forms like `/həː/` and `/həɹ/`, sure, but remember that one of our original plans was to expand our operations to all sorts of different accents worldwide.
 This lets us get there both efficiently and scalably.
-Instead of having to remember all of the different vowel–consonant combos and punch them in manually, we can just teach our program the whole set of rules we already know, and make it generate all of them for us based on that.
+Instead of having to remember all of the different vowel–consonant combos and punch them in manually, we can just teach our program the set of sound-change rules we already know, and make it generate all of the different forms we need for us.

 ## Further implications (wow)